What Is Whiplash?

 The proper use of seat belts is an important step in preventing whiplash, or significantly reducing the severity of its symptoms.
 Your overall health and age also play a role in determining the risk of suffering whiplash symptoms.

-Why Is it a Good Idea to Contact an Injury Lawyer?
+Why Is it a Good Idea to Contact a Car Accident Lawyer?

 The majority of whiplash cases are treated with a low amount of respect by the insurance company.
 Because this type of injury doesn't display any physical markings or damage, there will be a lot of question about the severity of your injury, or whether it ever even existed.